baraja-core/admin-bar/README.md

 You can use the package manually by creating an instance of the internal classes, or register a DIC extension to link the services directly to the Nette Framework.

+To use the AdminBarExtension, implement AdminIdentity.php into your project.

 AdminBar will adapt to what you are doing
 -----------------------------------------